raviq/compsoc/README.md

     # Return the total score
     return sum(scores)
 ```

-Scores could be defined in `profile.py`.
+Other scores could be re-defined in `profile.py`.

 ### Voter Models
-In general, voters rank the candidates according to ordinal preferences that are often defined as permutations over the set of candidates.
-Such preference could be defined in different ways.
-In the following we define the distribution of the votes according to 3 methods.
+In general, voters rank the candidates according to preferences that are often defined as permutations over the set of candidates.
+Such preferences could be defined in different ways.

-1. Random Preferences: each voter is assigned a random permutation over the set of candidates.
+Another way to define the voter models is to assume that the votes follow particular distributions.
+In the following, we define the distribution of the votes according to 3 methods.

+1. Random distribution of the votes, implemented in ```python generate_random_votes(number_voters, number_candidates)```
-2. Gaussian distribution of the votes: the votes of the voters are normally distributed
+2. Gaussian distribution of the votes, implemented in ```python generate_gaussian_votes(mu, stdv, number_voters, number_candidates)```
-3. Dirichlet-Multinomial distribution of the votes
+3. Dirichlet-Multinomial, implemented in ```generate_multinomial_dirichlet_votes(alpha, num_voters, num_candidates)```

 ## Files